hitem/CleanBot/README.md

   List all channels + channel_id on the current server (discord calls it guild).

 - `!cleanersetting`
   Check if the cleaner is enabled and what the current timer setting is for the current channel.
-It returns "Cleaner is enabled and timer is set to xx hours" if enabled, otherwise it will state that the cleaner is not enabled for the channel
+It returns "Cleaner is enabled and timer is set to xx hours" if enabled, otherwise it will state that the cleaner is not enabled for the channel.

 ## Logging